Finding Your Motivation

 Co-Founder and Co-Curator, Northwest Culinary Academy of Vancouver and The Northwest Method

 P.S.
 Fundamentals 101 is available now.
-If you want to get in on the ground floor and change the way you perform in the kitchen, please consider joining us.
+If you want to get in on the ground floor and change the way you perform in the kitchen, join us.